Afghanistan fights population growth with birth control

 Battoor said for contraceptives to work in Afghanistan, men must be involved.

-"In addition to providing education, counseling and improving women's access to birth control supply, it is equally important to include men in the family planning discussion," she said.
+"In addition to providing education, counselling and improving women's access to birth control supply, it is equally important to include men in the family planning discussion," she said.

 But that would be difficult in the eyes of Islamic scholars.